The post that considers the age old question of whether you need money to be happy.

 The post-completion post that considers why it is so strangely deflating to reach a life goal.

 The post responding to Saving Ninja’s Latest Thought Experiment.
 Never mind mulling on what you’d do if you won loads of money.
-What would you do if you lost all of your assets?
+How would you deal with total financial loss?

-The post that tries to find some financial upside to being single.
+The post that tries to find some financial perks to being single.
 It’s a Valentine’s special!

 The post that continues this affordable housing mini-series by looking at the details (and pitfalls) of the Help to Buy Equity Loan scheme.

-The post that delves into the details (and pitfalls) of Shared Ownership and explains why I decided against it.
+The post that delves into the details of what you need to know about Shared Ownership and explains why I decided against it.